COS301-SE-2025/Weather-to-Wear/docs/backend-auth.md

 ---

 ## Docker
 You can run the backend using Docker.
+Run these commands within the app-backend folder.
 To build:
 ```bash
 docker build -t weather-backend .